kodjobaah/red5-hls-plugin/README.md

 red5-hls-plugin
 =======

-(This fork for humble-video migration is on hiatus)
+(This fork for humble-video migration may become a fighty forkin' github stranger.
+Please consider unmaintained, but feel free to pick up whwere I left off!)

 Forked for migration from Xuggler to Humble-Video (https://github.com/artclarke/humble-video)